 - provide information on drug and alcohol abuse annually.

 - offer aid and counsel to those who misuse or abuse drugs or alcohol.

 - discipline, suspend or dismiss as determined appropriate by the MLC administration.

 MLC is committed to a drug and alcohol free campus for its students and also specifies guidelines for the presence and use of alcohol at college sponsored events in faculty, staff, and administrative handbooks.
 Although by state statute it is legal for an individual who has attained the age of 21 to drink alcohol, such students are not allowed to use or possess alcohol on the Martin Luther College campus or in its facilities.
-In the same way, while the state may legalize the recreational use of marijuana, no one is allowed to use or possess marijuana on the Martin Luther College campus or in its facilities.
+In the same way, while the state may legalize the recreational use of marijuana or its chemical derivatives, no one is allowed to use or possess marijuana on the Martin Luther College campus or in its facilities.

 ALCOHOL, MARIJUANA AND CONTROLLED SUBSTANCE VIOLATIONS

 Violations of the MLC Alcohol and Drug Free Campus Policy consist of the following situations which could occur on- or off-campus: